NITTY - GRITTY OF THE RRSP MODEL

 - Those who contribute at the bottom tax bracket have a chance of taking money out at higher rates, if they are good savers and investors.
 Therefore they lose from the rate change.
 This reality is what prompted the government to create the TFSA.

 Many government support programs are means-tested.
 Their level of benefit depends on your income.
 The reduced income from an RRSP contribution may increase the Child Tax Credit or the GST Credit.
 Contributions made after age 65 but before 71 may increase GIS and OAS benefits.
 Increasing your income with RRSP withdrawals may reduce Old Age Security, the Guaranteed Income Supplement or the Age Tax Credit.
 Your taxable income can also determine your costs for long term care or subsidized community housing.
-How you deal with these for tax planning depends on how entitled you feel to the benefits.
+How you deal with this depends on how entitled you feel to the benefits.

 For example, a huge fuss is made about the clawback of Old Age Security benefits.
 People need a reality check.
 The mean income in Canada is about $40,000.
 Anyone earning more than $60,000+ (at which OAS only starts to be clawed back) is far above 'normal' and certainly not deserving of taxpayer support, especially when the taxpayers are earning less than the people they are supporting.
 Consider how you feel about people who refuse to get a job because the paycheque earned will be offset by a reduction in welfare benefits.
 Do you think these people are doing 'good financial planning'?
 Or do you think they are abusing the system?
 Do you see the analogy?

 Do you feel blessed to not qualify for benefits because you are wealthy?
-If so, just ignore this issue.
+If so, just ignore the loss of benefits.